farisdurrani/CNNWebScraper/README.md

 2. Install the required packages in `requirements.txt`

 ### Usage
-1. Choose which year and topics to scrape from https://www.cnn.com/, modifying appropriately `selected_years` in line 206 and `topics` in line 209 in `__init__.py`.
+1. Choose which dates and topics to scrape from https://www.cnn.com/, modifying appropriately in `cnn_scraper.py`:
+    - `SELECTED_DATES`
+    - `SELECTED_MONTHS`
+    - `SELECTED_YEARS`
+    - `SELECTED_TOPICS`
-2. Run the script `__init__.py` and see the output in a new file labeled `cnn_articles.csv`, in addition with an `errors.txt` file that lists all errors encountered like broken links.
+2. Run `python cnn_scraper.py` and see the output in a new file labeled `cnn_articles.csv`, in addition with an `errors.txt` file that lists all errors encountered like broken links in the project root directory.
 The reader may see some sample outputs in the `output_samples` directory.

 > **Note** <br>
 > This script only parses text strings, not media items like pictures and videos.